September 3 - 4

 Dr. Ravidya Burrowes

-Director, Sustainability & Climate, Brisbane McGrath
+Director, Sustainability & Climate at Brisbane McGrath

 Patty is the School Manager for Technology and Environment at NSCC.
 With 20+ years in post-secondary education and a Master’s in Public Administration, she works to align programs with industry needs.
 Her background includes strategic planning with Nova Scotia Environment and a strong focus on sustainability and lifelong learning.